Hormonal pills are possible. Rating of the best contraceptives

 5. High possibility of blood clots.

-In addition, such drugs are contraindicated for women over 35 who actively smoke (taking COCs and smoking can lead to thrombosis, a most dangerous disease).
+In addition, such drugs are contraindicated for women over 35 years of age who actively smoke (taking COCs and smoking can lead to thrombosis, a most dangerous disease).

-These drugs perfectly fulfill their main function: preventing pregnancy.
-This happens by suppressing ovulation.
+These drugs perfectly perform their main function: preventing pregnancy.
+This occurs by suppressing ovulation.
 In addition, COCs also have additional advantages:

 3. Reduce menstrual pain.